Skip to Main Content

 • Copy of student’s birth certificate showing U.S. birthplace

-• Copy of U.S. passport card
+• Copy of unexpired U.S. passport card

 • U.S. Permanent Resident

-• Foreign passport including a Machine Readable Immigrant Visa (MRIV).
-The MRIV must appear in the holder's unexpired passport and must be endorsed with an admission stamp and the statement Upon endorsement serves as temporary I-551 evidencing permanent residence for 1 year
+• Copy of unexpired foreign passport including a Machine Readable Immigrant Visa (MRIV).
+The MRIV must appear in the holder's unexpired passport and must be endorsed with an admission stamp and the statement: "Upon endorsement serves as temporary I-551 evidencing permanent residence for 1 year"

-• I-94 Arrival-Departure Record must be stamped Processed for I-551 with expiration date or Temporary Form I-551 with appropriate information filled in
+• Copy of I-94 Arrival-Departure Record which must be stamped: "Processed for I-551" with expiration date or "Temporary Form I-551" with appropriate information filled in

 • Other Eligible Noncitizens

-• Both Refugees and Persons granted asylum may apply for permanent residence status.
+• Both refugees and persons granted asylum may apply for permanent residence status.
 During this time, their I-94 will be endorsed with 209a (or 209b) pending

 • Document Types